 Specialist autism services

+A National Audit Office study showed that specialist teams can improve outcomes, and have the potential to save significant sums of money.
+For example, specialist help for supported employment for autistic adults can lead not only to long-term cost savings, but ‘individual gains in social integration and well-being’.
 It is worth noting that if no specialist autism care management team is in place, then it is for each local social services area to provide clarity as to which team will take on the support for people with autism who have no attendant learning disability or mental health problem.